pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 Currently, diagnostic rules are as follows:

 * `config`: Checks configuration consistency.
 It checks whether the same type of components have the same configurations and whether configuration values are set properly.

 * `version`: Checks version consistency.
 It checks whether versions of the same type of components are consistent.

 * `node-load`: Checks server node load.
 It checks whether CPU, memory, and disk usage are too high.

 * `critical-error`: Checks critical errors in the system, such as `server is busy`, component restarting, and failures to write the binlog.

 * `threshold-check`: Checks whether some monitoring metrics exceed threshold values, for example:

     * Whether the CPU usage of a thread in TiKV's components exceeds threshold values
     * Whether [leaders](https://pingcap.com/docs/dev/glossary/#leaderfollowerlearner) and [Regions](https://pingcap.com/docs/dev/glossary/#regionpeerraft-group) (the basic data storage unit in TiKV) are balanced among TiKV instances
-    * Whether a TiKV instance has too many Regions and whether a single instance has more than 20,000 instances
+    * Whether a TiKV instance has too many Regions and whether a single instance has more than 20,000 Regions

 We're still improving the rules cluster diagnostics uses.
 If you're interested in adding rules, you can file a pull request [on GitHub](https://github.com/pingcap/tidb/).